luiswirth/bsc-thesis/src/matter/fem.typ

   u in H Lambda^(k-1), v in L^2 Lambda^k
 $

-Also relevant is the bilinear form of the codifferential @frankel:diffgeo
+The bilinear form involving the codifferential is also relevant @frankel:diffgeo
 $
   c(u, v) &= inner(delta u, v)_(L^2 Lambda^k (Omega))
 $
-Using the adjoint property of the codifferential relative to the exterior derivative under the $L^2$ inner product @frankel:diffgeo, @douglas:feec-book, we can rewrite it using the exterior derivative applied to the test function.
+Using the adjoint property of the codifferential relative to the exterior derivative under the $L^2$ inner product @frankel:diffgeo, @douglas:feec-book, it can be rewritten using the exterior derivative applied to the test function.
 $
   c^k (u, v) &= inner(u, dif v)_(L^2 Lambda^k (Omega))